mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 1. Nav bar must be hidden or disabled as navigation to other pages and functionality on the site cannot be allowed to occur until user has been authenticated.

+1. Middleware in app.js will kick out any user that is not currently authenticated and send them back to the login page.

 <div class="page">